react-native-share/react-native-share/README.md

 If you wish, you can use [cocopoads](https://cocoapods.org/) to use react-native-share.

-You just need to add to your Podfile thr react-native-share dependencie.
+You just need to add to your Podfile the react-native-share dependency.

 ```ruby
   # React-Native-Share pod